IanMadlenya/stock-market-prediction-using-deep-learning/README.md

   * [python-twitter] (https://github.com/bear/python-twitter)
   * [tensorflow] (https://www.tensorflow.org/)
   * these libraries can all be easily installed through either `pip` or `conda`
-* To run any code, you just need to download the folder "ucl-final-year-project", and cd into the folder, then run the code.
-For example, if you want to run `twi_sen_vs_price.py` in the folder `../ucl-final-year-project/plot`, this is an example of command line code (windows):
+* To run any code, you just need to download the folder "source-code", and cd into the folder, then run the code.
+For example, if you want to run `twi_sen_vs_price.py` in the folder `../source-code/plot`, this is an example of command line code (windows):

 	```
 	d:
-	cd D:\morior-invictus\python-code\console\ucl-final-year-project\plot
+	cd D:\morior-invictus\python-code\console\source-code\plot
 	python twi_sen_vs_price.py
 	```
 	Then you will see the result